facebookresearch/spdl/docs/source/performance_analysis/index.rst

 Performance Analysis
 ====================

-When optimizing ML model pipeline, it is imporatnt to determine if data loading is bottleneck.
+When optimizing ML model pipeline, it is important to determine if data loading is bottleneck.
 SPDL facilitates the pipeline performance analysis.

 :py:class:`Pipeline` records runtime statistics and report them at the end of the execution.